 Pink is a tint of red, and the strongest pinks are the hardest to use successfully in the garden.
 Most are saturated and vivid, but being lighter than red, they show up at an even greater distance.
 Keep the warm pinks with other warm colors, such as tints of orange and warm yellows.
 Blue-pinks are lovely with mauve and tints of blue-violet.
 As with red, keep warm and cool pinks apart.

 It is fun but risky to combine reds and pinks.
 The secret is to match them exactly.
 Just remember to keep pure red with pure pink, warm red with warm pink, and cool red with cool pink.
 Try experimenting with zonal geraniums (Pelargonium spp. and cvs., Zone 11) in separate pots; that way you can move them around if they clash.

-Printer’s ink cannot do justice to the color red, but the chart at right suggests the breadth and depth of its range.
-At the top of each pair are the full-bodied colors; beneath them are tints (white added) of each.
+Printer’s ink cannot do justice to the color red, but the photos and descriptions below suggest the breadth and depth of its range.
+At the top of each pair is the full-bodied color; beneath it is a tint (white added) of each.
 Seeing the reds laid out in sequence, you can appreciate the splendid range of this family and also the problem it presents to gardeners.
 Without pure red and its pink tints as a buffer, the cool reds and pinks would clash with the warm reds and pinks.